Center-for-Digital-Narrative/elmcip/README.md

 - [Contribute changes and improvements](doc/contrib.md)
 - [How to create a release](doc/create_release.md)
 - [How to deploy a release] (doc/deploy.md)
+- NEED HERE: How to add / commit / deploy changes to a view -- need a better understanding of how features module handles views so that we can add and reconfigure views with less hassle.

 ## General usage